rsamanez/json_doc/Documentación JSON - Pathpoint.md

 #### 3. Steps
 These are "sub-stages" of a main stage and represent a certain degree of granularity in your services.
-When you click on any of the steps, even more detailed services and functions will be displayed in the list of associated TouchPoints.
-When a stage has a red border, it means that there is an error type anomaly for that stage.

-A step contains one or more contact points.
-Each step allows business stakeholders to understand the performance of the system in some way without going into all the implementation details.

 #### - Structure Steps